The Causes of Employee Negativity

 Negative thinking can spread like wildfire across a typically positive workplace.
 It's insidious and difficult to understand and control.
 But, employers have the opportunity to keep employee negativity from gaining a foothold.

-When employers understand the causes of employee negativity and put in place measures to prevent employee negativity, negativity fails to gain that foothold in the work environment.
+When employers understand the causes and put in place measures to prevent employee negativity, negativity fails to gain that foothold in the work environment.
 Preventing negativity from getting out of hand and permeating your workplace should be a top priority for all employers.

-An earlier article focused on how an employer can prevent negativity from occurring at work.
-Another addressed what to do about workplace negativity if that already exists in your workplace.
+There are ways an employer can prevent negativity from occurring at work or combat workplace negativity that already exists in the workplace.
 Through all of this focus on employee negativity, the persistent question received from managers is: What really causes employee negativity?

 Causes of Employee Negativity